Sajeeth-S/Machine-Learning-Projects/README.md

 - I could store all iterations of centroids, such that I can plot a Voronoi Diagram for each iteration and iteratively see the change each time.
 For now, I have only plotted the start and end iterations.
 However, with the K-Means++ implementation, only a few iterations are required for most datasets.
 - I have stored my distances in a dataframe when implementing K-Means++, in order to tabulate and display distances, however this is not necessary.
 So to save time and computation, I should instead store them in simple numpy arrays.
 - I would like to implement other clustering methods that can deal with non-spherical data better and also avoid clustering spherically.

+## How to use this?
+Firstly, I advise going through the Jupyter Notebooks to understand how the algorithm works and for a step by step methodology.
+Then, one could use the Python file provided on the .csv datasets provided or alternatively use any 2 dimensional data.
+I have only included the code for the actual clustering of data points and not the visualisation since this is not necessary, it is simply a visual aid to see how the algorithm works.